 Let’s take a look at an example:

 Djokovic vs Mannarino (best of 3 sets)

 The -6.5 spread means that Djokovic must win the match with more than 6.5 games.
 Regarding the money line bet at -5000 you probably want to parlay the money line bet or the ROI on that bet is close to nothing.
 So if you want to place a single bet on guys like Djokovic when facing a much weaker opponent you are better off going for the spread.
 In the example, which was from a quarterfinal game at the Fever-Tree Championship back in 2018, Djokovic won 7-5, 6-1.
-This gave Djokovic a +7 and the -6.5 would have been a winning bet.
+This gave Djokovic a +7 game win margin and the spread -6.5 would have resulted in a winning bet.

 Futures like tournament winners and who will make the quarterfinals, semifinals, and finals are also popular bets for tennis.
 You can practically bet on almost everything, example – over/under bets on how many aces a player will hit, how many double faults and so forth.

 If you want to be a winning tennis bettor there are a few things you need to know.